 Antetokounmpo, Bucks add Pistons to rout list

-Andre Drummond led the Pistons with 23 points, 14 rebounds and five assists.
+Andre Drummond led the Pistons with 23 points, 14 rebounds, and five assists.
 Langston Galloway scored 20 points, and Blake Griffin had 16 points and 10 rebounds but shot just 4-for-17 from the field.
 Derrick Rose added 14 points.
 The Bucks won their 10th consecutive matchup against their Central Division opponent.
-Milwaukee swept the four-game regular season series and a first-round playoff series against Detroit last season.
-The Bucks have won the first two games of this season's four-game series.
+Milwaukee swept the four-game regular-season series and a first-round playoff series against Detroit last season, and the Bucks have won the first two games of this season's four-game series.

 Antetokounmpo had 18 points and eight rebounds by halftime as the Bucks grabbed a 59-48 lead.
 Detroit was down double digits despite finishing the half on a 9-2 run.
 Milwaukee had outscored Detroit 28-11 earlier in the quarter to take its biggest lead at 57-39.
 Ilyasova finished that off with a hook shot.

-The Bucks scored the first two baskets of the third quarter to push its lead up to 15.
-Another 9-2 spurt from the Pistons, including five Griffin points, made it an eight-point game again.
+The Bucks scored the first two baskets of the third quarter to push their lead up to 15.
+Another 7-0 spurt from the Pistons, including five Griffin points, made it an eight-point game again.
 Antetokounmpo knocked down a 3-pointer from the top of the key with 4:23 left in the third.
-That began a Milwaukee outburst that extended its lead to 20 at 92-72.
+That began a Milwaukee outburst that extended its lead to 92-72.
 Middleton finished it off with a baseline shot with 41.7 seconds left in the quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)